Slaad: Dungeons & Dragons 3.0 edition (2000–2002)

+The mud slaad appears in the Fiend Folio (2003) for this edition.

 Dungeons & Dragons 3.5 edition (2003–2007)

 The blue slaad, death slaad, the gray slaad, the green slaad, and the red slaad appear in the revised Monster Manual for this edition (2003).

 Another new slaad lord, Bazim-Gorag the Firebringer, first appeared in Dungeon #101 (August 2003).
 Bazim-Gorag later appeared in the Forgotten Realms book, Champions of Ruin (2005).

 Dungeons & Dragons 4th edition (2008–2014)

 The slaadi, pluralised as slaads, appear in the Monster Manual for this edition (2008).
 In 4th edition, the slaads are elemental creatures, native to the Elemental Chaos.

 Dungeons & Dragons 5th edition (2014–present)

 The slaadi appear in this edition of the Monster Manual, with additional lore about the reproduction of slaadi.
 It also includes information concerning The Spawning Stone that was created by Primus, which ultimately led to the creation of the slaadi.

 Cultural impact

 Charles Stross, creator of the slaadi, used the creatures in his 2007 novel Halting State, where they appeared as an enemy in the fictional MMORPG Avalon Four.

 The word "slaad" has been used to describe frog-like monsters in the comic Yamara and the webcomic Shadowgirls, which uses the word "slaad" to describe a race of monsters.

 In Rich Burlew's Order of the Stick, a chaotic evil character expresses surprise at two shoulder devils appearing instead of one devil and one angel; as he has no good or lawful sides whatsoever, the devils explain that the character has only them and the slaad.

 Slaadi have appeared in 3rd-party game sourcebooks such as the Tome of Horrors from Necromancer Games.
 It was parodied in the HackMaster Hacklopedia of Beasts, published by Kenzer & Company.
 The plot of the Downer series of graphic novels by Kyle Stanley Hunter, published by Paizo Publishing, revolves around a slaad-created artifact.